alex/what-happens-when/README.rst

    * Increases its own sequence number
    * Increases the receiver acknowledgment number
    * Sets ACK field
-* Data is transferred as follows:
+* the Data is transferred as follows:
    * As one side sends N data bytes, it increases its SEQ by that number
    * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last